AS78293/Numatrix/README.md

 # 🧮 Numatrix

 **Numatrix** is a lightweight numerical computing library built in modern **C++20**, inspired by Python’s **NumPy**.
-It’s designed to be simple, modular, and educational — perfect for understanding how numerical libraries work under the hood.
+It’s my take on building a simple, modular, and educational project, which hopefully will help me understand how numerical libraries work under the hood.

 ---

 ## 🚀 Overview

-Numatrix provides high-level **array objects** with intuitive syntax for numerical operations, while maintaining **low-level performance** through contiguous memory layouts.
+I aim to build high-level **array objects** with intuitive syntax for numerical operations, while maintaining **low-level performance** through contiguous memory layouts.

-The project aims to gradually evolve from simple 1D vectors to full N-dimensional arrays, mimicking core NumPy functionality — but implemented from scratch in clean C++.
+I want to gradually evolve from simple 1D vectors to full N-dimensional arrays, mimicking core NumPy functionality, but implemented from scratch in clean C++.

 ---